KeesV/iol-ml-challenge/step1.md

 ## Train

 Part of the split data goes to the model training part.
 Which is based on the *two-class boosted decision tree*.
 There are more classification options available, so when you have time, try some others to see how they score (see below for an explanation how to check the scoring).
-Make sure to select the IsAlive column as the columns you want to train for.
+Make sure to select the `Alive` column as the columns you want to train for.

 ## Score and evaluate